khskh/ANT-BMS-Windows-App/README.md

 # ANT BMS Windows App

 A simple application for communication between the Ant-BMS system and a computer, using Arduino.
-This is an old application and is not finished; it only reads data frames and displays 4 basic parameters. **May contains some bugs**.
+This is an old application and is not finished; it only reads data frames and displays 4 basic parameters with cells voltage list. **May contains some bugs**.

+The data in data array is rounded to the nearest even part.
+If the data are odd, program adds a 0 at the end.

 ## Arduino